Arrival Process

 6. Turn right into the Fairhaven parking lot (see map below)

-Mathes Desk
+Mathes Check-in

-Northbound on Interstate 5
+Northbound on I5

 1. Take Exit 253 (Lakeway Dr)